 How to make the most of this trend:

-When planning a hybrid event to accommodate multiple audiences, ensure seamless integration between in-person and virtual components by utilising virtual event platforms that offer interactive features and networking opportunities accessible to remote attendees.
+When planning a hybrid event, ensure seamless integration between in-person and virtual components by utilising platforms that offer interactive features and networking opportunities for remote attendees, not just live-streaming.

 Trend #2.
 Creating Experiential Value During Events